Why is SEO important?

 - Setup local profiles, most importantly your Google My Business profile

-- Research what your patients are searching for. (i.e. ACL Graft Options)
+- Research what information your patients are searching for. (i.e. ACL Graft Options)

 - Write original well-written content (web pages, blog articles, etc.) for patients